 What is RedETSA?

-The Health Technology Assessment Network of the Americas (RedETSA) is a network made up of health ministries and institutions, health technology assessment agencies, regulatory authorities, collaborating centers of the World Health Organization (WHO) and the Pan American Health Organization (PAHO) and education and research institutions in the region of the Americas.
+The Health Technology Assessment Network of the Americas (RedETSA) is a network formed of health ministries and institutions, health technology assessment agencies, regulatory authorities, collaborating centers of the World Health Organization (WHO) and the Pan American Health Organization (PAHO) and education and research institutions in the region of the Americas.

 Our Network runs regional meetings and distance training plans for members and non-members.
 It has the participation of 21 member countries of the Region of the Americas represented by 42 health institutions that carry out Health Technology Assessments or are in the process of developing the area.